-Creole Gumbo has a mystifying flavor all of its own, the kind of delicious flavor you don’t mind drowning in… You might suddenly find yourself murmuring “Laissez les bons temps rouler” smacking your lips in pure unadulterated sheer delight.
+Creole Gumbo has a mystifying flavor all of its own, the kind of delicious flavor you don’t mind drowning in.
+You might suddenly find yourself murmuring “Laissez Les bonus temps rouler” smacking your lips in pure unadulterated sheer delight.

 - 3/4 cup diced celery

-- 3 large cloves garlic sliced razor thin
+- Six large cloves of garlic sliced razor-thin

 - cayenne pepper

 - Eight large eggs, hard-boiled, optional

 - Two-pounds medium-sized shrimp, peeled and deveined